 The siting and design of houses at Valley Lake must comply with the building envelope plan for each residential lot.

-Each lot at Valley Lake has horizontal and vertical building envelopes which define the maximum area and height within which your house may be sited.
+Each lot at Valley Lake has a building envelope which defines the maximum area and height within which your house may be sited.